-Tim is available for fly tying demos, classes as well as the following presentations.
+Tim is available for fly tying demos, classes as well as the following presentations - in person or via ZOOM or similar platform.
 Contact us for pricing and availability!

 Secrets of the Ken Lockwood Gorge:

 The Ken Lockwood Gorge on the South Branch of the Raritan River in Hunterdon County is one of New Jersey’s premier trout fishing locales.
 The gorge is beautiful, has both wild and stocked fish, and is open to anglers year round.
 As a result, there are often crowds and the fish get pressured.
 Fortunately, there are some tips, techniques and things to look for that’ll help you to catch more fish in these difficult conditions.
 The presentation will include video of the gorge, its water, the bug life and the flies we use to imitate it.

 Tim's presentation will be on fishing after dark.
 At certain times of the year, fishing after the sun goes down can be spectacular and the chances of hooking into a monster are better than any other part of the day.
 Fishing in the dark does take some getting used to but with a few tricks, some basic equipment and minor modifications to technique, it can be an absolute blast.
 The presentation will include a wealth of video shot recently and over the last couple of years and yes, it includes plenty of big fish.

 What Trout Like to Eat & Flies to Feed Them:

 This presentation will include video of aquatic insects, bait fish & crustaceans trout eat to survive and the fly patterns we use to imitate them